COVID-19 Tournament Guide

 A document that contains all Tournament information including changes for the 2019 season, yardage guidelines, etc. is available by CLICKING HERE.

 Pace of Play Policy

-A player is subject to penalty if they unduly delay play under the provisions of this Pace of Play Policy under Rule 6-7 Note 2s.
+A player is subject to penalty if they unduly delay play under the provisions of this Pace of Play Policy under Rule 5.6.
 All players are required to finish their rounds within the allotted total time par round duration posted on the first tee.
 A round is considered complete when the scorecard has been handed into the Tournament Committee.
 Time par for each competition will be placed on all score cards with each host club’s pace of play policy taken into consideration.
 A group is also deemed to be out of position if at least one member of the group is not on a tee box before the group in front puts the flag in for that same hole.
 The individual(s) will be assessed a two-stroke penalty based on the warning guidelines below.
 The PGA of Alberta Tournament Committee Pace of Play guidelines and penalties for slow play are in effect for all PGA of Alberta tournaments and enforceable by the Tournament Rules Committee.

 Pace of Play Warning Guidelines